On $\mathbb{Z}_2$-Thurston norms and pseudo-horizontal surfaces in orientable Seifert $3$-manifolds: Introduction

+Vertical surfaces and horizontal surfaces have been classified (see \cite[Section 2.1]{Ha}).
 Pseudo-vertical surfaces have been studied by Frohman \cite{Fr}.
 There is no literature on pseudo-horizontal surfaces.
-We will study the pseudo-horizontal surface systematically, calculate their genus, and detect their $\mathbb{Z}_2$-homology classes.
-The genus relies on a recursive function $N(2k,q)$, see Section 2.
-With this in hand, we can efficiently calculate the $\mathbb{Z}_2$-Thurston norm for every non-zero $\mathbb{Z}_2$-homology classes in small Seifert manifolds.
-The result of the calculation reveals that in most cases the pseudo-vertical surfaces are $\mathbb{Z}_2$-taut, i.e. we can use them to calculate the $\mathbb{Z}_2$-Thurston norm.
-However, we find several families of small Seifert manifolds.
-In each of these manifolds, there exists a pseudo-horizontal surface whose genus is less than the pseudo-vertical surface in the same $\mathbb{Z}_2$-homology class.
-The difference of their genuses is 2.
+We will study pseudo-horizontal surfaces systematically, calculate their genera, and detect their $\mathbb{Z}_2$-homology classes.
+Their genera rely on a recursive function $N(2k,q)$ which is defined in \cite{BW}, also see Section 2.
+Our calculation shows that in many cases the pseudo-vertical surfaces are $\mathbb{Z}_2$-taut, but sometimes they are not.
+We find several families of Seifert manifolds.
+In each of these manifolds, there exists a pseudo-horizontal surface whose genus is less than the genus of the pseudo-vertical surface in the same $\mathbb{Z}_2$-homology class.
+The difference of their genera is 2.
+We also find an example that a pseudo-vertical surface is isotopic to a pseudo-horizontal surface (recall that in Seifert manifolds vertical surfaces are not isotopic to horizontal surface).

-We organize this paper as follow.
+We organize this paper as follows.
 In Section 2, we illustrate the constructions of pseudo-vertical surfaces and pseudo-horizontal surfaces.
-We also study some properties of a function $N(2k,q)$.
-The value of such a function is the minimal genus of the closed connected embedded non-orientable surface in the lens space $L(2k,q)$ representing the only non-zero $\mathbb{Z}_2$-homology class.
-In Section 3, we give the criterion for the existence for pseudo-horizontal surfaces in small Seifert fibered manifolds.
-We calculate the genuses and the $\mathbb{Z}_2$-homology classes of these surface.
-In Section 4, we give several interesting examples of pseudo-horizontal surfaces.
-In Section 5, we give an algorithm to calculate the $\mathbb{Z}_2$-Thurston norm for every non-zero $\mathbb{Z}_2$-homology class in small Seifert manifolds.
+In Section 3, we give a criterion for the existence for pseudo-horizontal surfaces in orientable Seifert fibered manifolds.
+We also calculate the genera of the pseudo-horizontal surfaces.
+In Section 4, we discuss the $\mathbb{Z}_2$-homology groups of the orientable Seifert manifolds and represent the $\mathbb{Z}_2$-homology classes by pseudo-vertical surfaces and pseudo-horizontal surfaces.
+We also show how to detect the $\mathbb{Z}_2$-homology class for a given pseudo-horizontal surface.
+Actually we can use these to calculate the $\mathbb{Z}_2$-cohomology rings.
+In Section 5, we give several interesting examples of pseudo-horizontal surfaces.
+In Section 6, we study some properties of the function $N(2k,q)$.
+These properties play crucial roles in the calculation for the $\mathbb{Z}_2$-Thurston norms.
+In Section 7, we give a deterministic algorithm to calculate the $\mathbb{Z}_2$-Thurston norms for orientable Seifert manifolds.